eddiana/clocky/README.md

 You can also switch between profiles within the program itself using the menu.

+####Installation and Configuration

+If you just want to run the Clocky desktop widget, download the /dist directory of this repository to your machine into a directory named 'Clocky'.

+Now go to [http://openweathermap.org/appid](http://openweathermap.org/appid "Open Weather Map's API page") and get an API Key.
+It'll just take a moment.

+To run the program, in Windows, simply run:

+    Clocky.exe

+In Linux, run

+    ./Clocky

 ####Todo's
 - Geoip check on start to configure first profile.
 - Add Yahoo, Weather.com, and other profiles.

-####Attributions:
+####Acknowledgments
- - Clocky's icons are from the VCloud collection, by...
+ - Clocky's icons are from the VCloud collection: [http://vclouds.deviantart.com/gallery/#/d2ynulp](http://vclouds.deviantart.com/gallery/#/d2ynulp)